Tree pivot-minors and linear rank-width: Introduction

 \subsection{Our Focus and Results}

-We focus on the remaining analog, namely the analog to Theorem~\ref{t-rs83} for the pivot-minor relation.
+We focus on the remaining analogue, namely the analogue to Theorem~\ref{t-rs83} for the pivot-minor relation.
 We first prove that we cannot hope for a result that holds for every tree~$T$.
 A {\em caterpillar} is a tree that contains a path~$P$, such that every vertex not on~$P$ has a neighbour in~$P$.

 \begin{theorem} If~$T$ is a tree that is not a caterpillar, then the class of $T$-pivot-minor-free distance-hereditary graphs has unbounded linear rank-width. \end{theorem}

 Due to Theorem~\ref{t-main1}, we conjecture the following: